smazydev/todo-application/README.md

-Practice Project For React, ContextAPI and Hooks.
+Practice Project For React using props and state.